 Step 3 – Measure Everything

-Next measure all of the areas for ridge cap.
+Next measure all of the areas for ridge cap (AKA the Peak).
 This measurement will double as figuring out how many panels you need by dividing the width of the panel.

 For Example: The ridge in the center of the above picture is 60 feet long.
 If you were calculating for the Hardy rib panel you would divide that number by 3 and then because there is two sides you would multiply that by 2.
 That would give you 20 panels per side of the roof with a total of 40 panels, for that one section.

-The last thing to complete the drawing is to measure all others parts of the roof.
-This would include valley lengths, amount of side wall, end wall, transition pieces, and measure all of the pipes that go through your roof to be sure you get the correct pipe boot.
+The last thing to complete the drawing is to measure all other parts of the roof.
+This would include the valley lengths, amount of sidewall, end wall, transition pieces, skylights, brick chimneys, and measure all of the pipes that go through your roof to be sure you purchase the correct pipe boot flashings.